Michael R Sweet

 void sfSetLocale(void);

-This function calls setlocale to initialize the current locale based on the current user session, and then creates an empty message catalog that is filled by calls to sfRegisterDirectory and/or sfRegisterString.
+the current user session, and then creates an empty message catalog that is

 Strings file